hsf-training/hsf-training-singularity-webpage/_episodes/05-definition-files.md

   ./hello-world.sif
   ```

-### Deleting Singularity image
+### Deleting Apptainer image
-To delete the hello-world Singularity image, simply delete the `hello-world.sif` file.
+To delete the hello-world Apptainer image, simply delete the `hello-world.sif` file.

-> ## `singularity delete`
+> ## `apptainer delete`
-> Note that there is also a `singularity delete` command, but it is to delete an image from a remote library.
+> Note that there is also a `apptainer delete` command, but it is to delete an image from a remote library.
 > To learn more about using remote endpoints and pulling and pushing images from or to libraries, read
 > [Remote Endpoints](https://apptainer.org/docs/user/main/endpoint.html) and [Library API Registries](https://apptainer.org/docs/user/main/library_api.html).
 {: .callout}